Transparency

 Who's Behind This

-NameSniper is an independent tool built for founders, creators, and developers who need to know — quickly and reliably — whether a name is available before they commit to it.
-Our focus is narrow and deliberate: domain availability across 20+ TLDs, handle availability across 20 social and developer platforms, and ongoing monitoring of handles you want to claim the moment they free up.
+NameSniper is an independent tool built for founders, creators, and developers who need to know, quickly and reliably, whether a name is available before they commit to it.
+Our focus is narrow and deliberate: domain availability across 20+ TLDs, handle availability across every major social and developer platform, and ongoing monitoring of handles you want to claim the moment they free up.

 We don't scrape data to sell it, aggregate personal profiles, or build a database of who searched what.
 A search is a point-in-time availability check - nothing more.
 We persist only what the product needs: whether a handle was available or taken, and when we last checked.